| AE6AC

 of room for construction creativity and parts from your local hardware

 and fishing supply store.
+Steve was kind

 enough to give me four 16’ crappie poles and enough high-grade silver